doanhtu07/kivy-scipy/README.md

 ## NOTES

-- You don't need to care so much about the other files of this app
+- Since the code for the app belongs to a friend of mine, so I cannot show them here
-- The only important files are: Dockerfile, Makefile, Pipfile, buildozer.spec
+- But the only important files are: Dockerfile, Makefile, Pipfile, buildozer.spec (so I keep them here)
 - Makefile might look a little messy, there are stuff that can be cleaned up -> Look at this Makefile and the one from the issue above to get the big picture

 ---

-- This repo Dockerfile will only pull this Github project by default, so you can run and see how it works
+- My Dockerfile will pull this Github repo by default, so you can then add your own Kivy app code and see how it works

-- Later, you might want to use your own repo and change my Dockerfile to pull your repo
+  - You can also fork this repo and add your own code too

 - You will also need to setup your enough dependencies like I did with pipenv if you use something else

 ---

 - I've only looked at targeting for Android.
-So for iOS, that might need some extra work.
-If I'm free, I'll look into it.
-But for now, if you have any questions, feel free to open an issue.
+So for iOS, that might need some extra work
+- If I'm free, I'll look into it.
+But for now, if you have any questions, feel free to open an issue

 # Use Dockerfile